 Is the new online system problem-free?
 Come on.
 We are talking about a government agency here.
 A few headscratchers are already known to us based on information released by the Copyright Office.

 Perhaps the most aggravating new policy involves DMCA agents currently registered with the Copyright Office.
 All these agents must be re-registered when the new system launches.
 You will have a year to do so and, thankfully, the $6 fee will apply instead of the old $140 figure.
 If you fail to re-register your agent, however, the Copyright Office will invalidate your old listing starting December 2017.
 Once that occurs, you will no longer be protected by the safe harbor provisions of the DMCA.

 About that $6 fee.
 It is a bit misleading.
 The old registration system required a $140 filing fee that covered the registration of an agent for life.
 The new $6 fee is only good for three years.
 Companies large and small will need to re-register their DMCA agents every three years, so make sure to note as much on your calendar.

 The final headscratcher is a rule the Copyright Office has issued with no justification whatsoever.
 Applicants are required to list their business address when registering an agent.
-For some reason, the Copyright Office is no longer going to allow businesses to use a post office box address or similar service as the business address.
-The new policy is problematic for people working from home who would rather not make their home address available for all to see in the online DMCA agent database.
+For some reason, the Copyright Office is no longer going to allow businesses to use a post office box address as the business address.
+The new policy is problematic for people working from home for obvious reasons.
 Unfortunately, the Copyright Office refused to change the policy when the topic of home businesses was raised during the development process.
-However, applicants can petition for permission to use such addresses, a process that will no doubt result in delays and inconsistent outcomes.
+However, applicants can petition for permission to use such addresses.
+The petition process takes about three weeks.

 - Open an account.